Happy Jack man gets 25 years for 2nd degree murder

 Patrick Nagel originally pleaded not guilty to first-degree murder when he was arrested April 4 in connection with the death of 37-year-old Tika Young of Blue Ridge.

-The Coconino County Sheriff’s Office says he was sentenced to prison after pleading guilty to the lesser charge on Tuesday.
+The Coconino County Sheriff’s Office says he was sentenced to prison after pleading guilty to the lesser charge.

 The sheriff’s office says Nagel told authorities he repeatedly struck his former roommate while she was in bed and then dumped her body in Bly Pit in the Blue Ridge area.

-Note: - Update: Grand Canyon Village still without power, some roads closed